 On this page

-For most high-income earners, saving for your retirement through super is a sensible strategy, but you need to watch you don’t find yourself paying extra tax on your concessional (before-tax) super contributions.
+For most high-income earners, saving for retirement through super is a sensible, tax-effective strategy; but there are limits.
+As your income rises, you could end up paying extra tax on your concessional (before-tax) super contributions.

-Under the Division 293 tax rules, if your income and concessional contributions total more than $250,000 in 2020/21, you may have to pay an additional 15% tax on some or all of your super contributions.
+Under the Division 293 tax rules, if your income and concessional contributions total more than $250,000 in a financial year, you may have to pay an additional 15% tax on some or all of your super contributions.

 Division 293 tax is imposed on top of the normal 15% contributions tax paid on concessional contributions when they enter your super account.